Star Alliance International Co - GuruFocus.com

 Star Alliance International Corp is a Worldwide Holding Company with strong assets in the US, Honduras, Guatemala and Nigeria.

-Star's assets include gold mines in California and Honduras with gold and lithium mines in Nigeria.
+Star's assets include gold mines in California and Honduras with binding letters of intent to acquire gold and lithium mines in Nigeria.
 In addition, Star searches out innovative new technologies that are eco-friendly including our new mining technology "Genesis" that is used for the extraction of gold.
 This equipment that we plan to market to gold mines worldwide has been invented, designed and built in Guatemala.
 Lastly, we have our patented Barotex™ technology.
-Barotex is fiber, manufactured from volcanic rock, that is incredibly light, stronger than steel, wood, carbon fiber, fiberglass, aluminum and Kevlar and is recyclable.
+Barotex is the fiber, manufactured from volcanic rock, that is incredibly light, stronger than steel, wood, carbon fiber, fiberglass, aluminum and Kevlar and is recyclable.
 The product can be used in many everyday applications.

 We anticipate continued expansion of our efforts domestically and abroad, with a particularly keen focus on breakthrough separation and processing technologies for precious metals and rare earths.